 In line with service design principles, we developed a human-centric digital strategy, in other words:

 - A digital-led strategy with customers and employees at the core, and

 - Different development tracks operating in parallel at different speeds.

-This human-focused and phased approach was important, as it was the only means to continue to bring relevant and future-proof service levels to Induver’s customers, and to ensure the internal stakeholders’ lightning-fast adoption of this radical business transformation.
+This human-focused and phased approach was important; it was the only means to continue to bring relevant and future-proof service levels to Induver’s customers; it would also ensure the internal stakeholders’ lightning-fast adoption of this radical business transformation.

 The model focuses on three layers:

 - Consumer Moments of Truth vs Brand Touch points.
 Identifying the consumer’s various Moments of Truth, and which touch points on their journey resonate with their requirements